History Meets Curiosity

 We also offer courses in Russian literature, culture, film, history, folklore, and other topics in both English and Russian.
 Whether you’ve gotten interested in Russian from reading classic stories by Tolstoy and Dostoevsky, or are intrigued by the Cyrillic alphabet or encounters with Russian culture and speakers, you can find a course with us that speaks to your interests.

 We offer a Bachelor of Arts and Minor in Russian, a Certificate of Advanced Proficiency in Russian, and a Master of Arts in World Languages and Literatures with a secondary language concentration in Russian.
+We also offer a Certificate in Intercultural Competence for the Workplace and a Certificate in Pedagogy in World Languages.

 SECOND LANGUAGE REQUIREMENT